sdonglab/molextract/README.md

 Back the the `SCF` example before, we could make a Rule that matches the RegEx `:: Total SCF energy`.
 Once that rule matches that line in the Python code we now have access to the String `"::    Total SCF energy <energy>"` and then we can do... anything.
 Most likely we want the energy as an float so we can do something like `energy = float(line.split()[4])`.
-In this example we can say this Rule is `TRIGGERED` by the RegEx `:: Total SCF energy`.
+In this example we can say this Rule's `start_tag` is the RegEx `:: Total SCF energy`.

-Sometimes data in OpenMolcas log files span multiple lines so our trigger may be on line 1, but all our data is on line 2-10.
+Sometimes data in OpenMolcas log files span multiple lines so our `start_tag` may be on line 1, but all our data is on lines 2-10.
-So we also need a mechanism to know when a rule no longer applies or an `END` tag.
-This is yet another RegEx that once we match a `TRIGGERED` RegEx is constantly checked to see if our Rule is complete.
+So we also need a mechanism to know when a rule no longer applies or an `end_tag`.
+This is yet another RegEx that once we match a `start_tag` is constantly checked to see if our Rule is complete.

 Let's see this high level overview in some of the code.
-Ignore the method names for now and focus on the `TRIGGER` and `END` aspects.
-This is the `RASSCFOrbSpec` Rule in `rules/rasscf.py`.
+Ignore the method names for now and focus on the `START_TAG` and `END_TAG` class variables.
+This is the `RASSCFOrbSpec` rule found [here](https://github.com/sdonglab/molextract/blob/main/molextract/rules/molcas/rasscf.py#L84).
 It's goal is the take the following information
 ```
 ++    Orbital specifications:
       -----------------------